Nearly 300 passengers sickened on Royal Caribbean's Oasis of the Seas cruise ship

 Nearly 300 passengers aboard the Royal Caribbean's Oasis of the Seas cruise ship were sickened with a stomach virus since it departed Port Canaveral in Brevard County, Florida, on Sunday.

 A total of 277 guests and crew members have been affected with a gastrointestinal illness, a spokesman for Royal Caribbean Cruises told NBC News on Wednesday.
-All of the nearly 9,000 guests aboard the ship will receive a refund because of the outbreak, said Owen Torres.
+All of the more than 8,000 guests aboard the ship will receive a refund because of the outbreak, said Owen Torres.

 Those affected by the virus are being treated by the ship's medical team with over-the-counter medication, the spokesman said.